sambow23/ROG-Zephyrus-GA502DU-Arch-Linux/README.md

  - `sudo ryzenadj --stapm-limit=25000 --fast-limit=25000 --slow-limit=25000 --tctl-temp=90`

  - With this configuration, the CPU boosts to 4GHz on single-core workloads and maxes out around 3.4GHz with a sustained all-core load.

+##### 3. Wayland
+  - If you prefer to use the laptop without the dGPU, I would recommend using a Wayland DE/WM as its a much smoother overall experience than X. I have noticed better battery life, UI responsiveness, display management, and touchpad experience in KDE Wayland than any other DE running in Xorg.
+Most of this is thanks to having the Wayland compositor as the display server.
+Libinput greatly takes advantage of this with the ELAN1200 touchpad, providing perfect multi-finger gestures with incredible tracking accuracy.